Plant of the Week: New Directions

 The University of Arkansas System Division of Agriculture does not promote, support or recommend plants featured in "Plant of the Week."
 Please consult your local Extension office for plants suitable for your region.

-Klingaman, a retired extension horticulturist who is now operations director for the Botanical Garden of the Ozarks in Fayetteville, Arkansas, has created is a library of hundreds of plant histories that run in newspapers across the state and have become a favorite of gardeners in Arkansas and beyond.
+Gerald Klingaman, a retired extension horticulturist and operations director for the Botanical Garden of the Ozarks in Fayetteville, Arkansas, has created a library of hundreds of plant histories that run in newspapers across the state and have become a favorite of gardeners in Arkansas and beyond.
 We hope you'll enjoy our extensive archive of his works and return each week to see what's new.